demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 | IP.Address | String | IP address. |
 | IP.Geo.Country | String | The country in which the IP address is located. |
 | Domain.Name | String | The domain name, for example: "google.com". |

+### xdr-update-incident
+***
+Updates one or more fields of a specified incident.
+Missing fields will be ignored.
+To remove the assignment for an incident, pass a null value in the assignee email argument.

 ##### Command Example
 ```!xdr-get-incident-extra-data incident_id=4 alerts_limit=10```